WARM-UP EXERCISES

 If it's raining or mid-winter, the same ideas can be applied to sitting in cars.

-The Pure School Method
+The Pure-School Method

-Seeing and Listening
+Combining Seeing and Listening

 All these exercises may only bring you to the edge of the experience.